Convertify iOS

 "artist": "Jungle"

-Repeat this for every track in the source playlist, and we had the track IDs that we wanted to add to the destination playlist.
+}After repeating this for every track in the source playlist, we had the track IDs we wanted to add to the destination playlist.

 Populate destination with tracks

-For all the track IDs in the previous step (batched when supported), Convertify would call the destination’s API and to append the track.
+Once all on-destination IDs were collected, Convertify would call the destination's API (batched when supported) to append the tracks.

 Benefits of local-only architecture